Deferare/Problem-Solving/README.md

-## This repository contains only correct solutions.
+## Only correct solutions are stored.